 In Spain, IONITY has reached an agreement with Cepsa with the aim of creating the largest public intercity electric mobility network on the Iberian Peninsula at the energy company's service stations.
 The goal is to cover the main intercity roads in Spain and Portugal and the connection routes with the rest of the European continent by installing high-power charging stations in strategic location.

-They also differ in terms of autonomy.
+They also differ in terms of range.
 Hydrogen vehicles have a higher mileage possibility, similar to gasoline vehicles.
 Examples of some of the few models available on the Spanish market include: Toyota Mirai (up to 650 km) and Hyundai Nexo (666 km).

-Electric vehicles, on the other hand, have more limited autonomy, which varies greatly depending on the model, although this is one of the areas in which the sector invests the most in R&D, with results that can be seen year after year..
+Electric vehicles, on the other hand, have more limited range, which varies greatly depending on the model, although this is one of the areas in which the sector invests the most in R&D, with results that can be seen year after year..